 While asking for a headshot immediately or only 5 minutes into a conversation will make you sound more superficial than a drunken frat boy, having one already posted with your profile will eliminate all that in that you won't get those sort of excessively simple-minded contacts ("Liked your profile, gotta pic?").

 Posting a headshot will also make it much less likely you'll invest any time and/or emotional energy corresponding with anyone who would later reject you due to nothing other than lack of interest in your physical appearance.

-4. if you do send one, you REALLY need to compress it first if it's larger than a few 100MB, and that can be a hassle
+Also, if you do send one, you REALLY need to compress it first if it's larger than a few 100MB, and that can be a hassle.

-Finally, it’s not considered polite to write someone asking them for a pic when you haven’t provided such FIRST, either with your online profile or via email.
+Finally, it’s considered rude to ask someone else for a pic when you haven't provided one first in your online profile.